The Parliament of Love: Synopsis

-The play is set in France during the reign of Charles VIII; Massinger exploits Charles's actual reputation as a pleasure-loving and sybaritic monarch to create the mood for his romantic comedy.
+The play is set in France during the reign of Charles VIII (reigned 1483-1498); Massinger exploits Charles's actual reputation as a pleasure-loving and sybaritic monarch to create the mood for his romantic comedy.
 In the opening scene, the aristocratic heroine Bellisant is being reproved by her former guardian, a nobleman name Chamont.
 Since coming into her majority, Bellisant has been living a life devoted to pleasure – "Continual feasting, princely entertainments" – and Chamont fears that Bellisant's conduct will destroy her good name.
 Bellisant, however, refuses to change her ways; she argues that no virtue is sound if untested, and that she will live freely yet still retain her chastity.

 Bellisant is at the center of a circle of high-living noblemen and ladies at the royal court; King Charles, witnessing their disputes and discontented relations, decrees that a Parliament of Love will be held, at which the unhappy lovers will be able to plead their cases.
 Prior to the parliament's occurrence, the play shows the bad conduct of this aristocratic set.
 The egotistical Clarindore, who has put aside his wife to pursue the courtier's life of indulgence, is determined to have Bellisant's virginity, even placing bets with his cronies on his success.
 He approaches her boldly, only to be soundly rejected and thrown out of her house – at which he tries again.
 (Bellisant, for her part, prefers the better-behaved Montrose.)
 Among Clarindore's friends, Perigot plans the seduction of Lamira, wife to Chamont, while Novall sets his sights on Clarinda, the wife of the court physician Dinant.

 Another couple, Leonora and Cleremond, have the most tempestuous relationship in the play; after one of their stormy encounters, Leonora assures Cleremond that she will accept him only after he kills his best and worthiest friend.
 Soon after, Cleremond meets Montrose in the street; Montrose is on his way to answer a summons from Bellisant, but when he hears that Cleremond must fight a duel he puts all thoughts of love aside to serve as Cleremond's second – proving himself to be that worthiest friend that Cleremond must kill to win Leonora.